 McLaughlin also wrote an article for The Gospel Coalition, extrapolating “Gospel themes” from the x-rated franchise, 50 Shades of Grey.
 That’s right.
 She found “gospel themes” in porn, and wanted the world to know about it.

-But perhaps it was Diane Gaskins at Christian Intellectual who best critiqued McLaughlin.
-In a post from April, Gaskins explains the woman’s deep problems, referring back to a talk at a TGC conference in which she opened by referring to conservative evangelical faith as…
+But perhaps it was this article at Christian Intellectual that best critiqued McLaughlin.
+The post from April explains the woman’s deep problems, referring back to a talk at a TGC conference in which she opened by referring to conservative evangelical faith as…

 “A white-centered religion with a Bible that condones slavery and a history of racism; a homophobic religion that denigrates women, and a refusal to acknowledge that love is love.”